 - Please allow 72 hours for the practice to process your prescription requests

 - Please allow extra time at weekends and bank holidays.

-- Prescriptions can now be sent to a pharmacy of your choice via the Electronic Prescribing Service (EPS).
+- All Prescriptions are now be sent to a pharmacy of your choice via the Electronic Prescribing Service (EPS).
 Please visit the pharmacy that you would like to collect your prescription from and ask to register with them to use the EPS service.